Amirmohammadpiran/Smart-contracts/ERC20/Market/README.md

 There are some steps to take:

- **1-** Deploy the AmirERC20 contract as owner of the token (W1: owner wallet, C1: wallet of the contract itself)
+ **1-** Deploy the AmirERC20 contract as the owner of the token (W1: owner wallet, C1: wallet of the contract itself)

- **2-** Deploy the market contract as owner of the market (W2: owner wallet, C2: wallet of the market itself)
+ **2-** Deploy the market contract as the owner of the market (W2: owner wallet, C2: wallet of the market itself)

  **3-** Give credit as W1 to C2: